hulkhaugen/hassio-addons/apache2lite/README.md

 ## Installation

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other custom Home Assistant add-on.
-Just add my repo to the HassIO addons repositorys: https://github.com/hulkhaugen/hassio-addons
+Just add my repo to the HassIO add-ons repositorys: https://github.com/hulkhaugen/hassio-addons

 1. Create the subfolder where you want to deploy your website files.
 Must be a subfolder of `/share` or `/media`.
 This add-on will NOT generate the folder, and setup will fail.
 The default folder is `/share/htdocs` unless you've defined anything else.
 2. Copy your assets the newly created folder.
 If not, a generic `index.html` welcome site will be copied as a placeholder.